+401 Senior Project in Systems Analysis

+1 credit

+Under the direction of the instructor, each student will undertake the analysis and solution of the problem he or she presented in Junior seminar.
+Work will begin in the fall term, and the final results will be presented during the spring term.
+Prerequisite, Computer Science 304.

+MILITARY SCIENCE (60)

+LTC Duvall; Majors Glass and Haker; Captain Martin

 Since 1919 Western Maryland College has had a Reserve Officer Training Corps program.
 The program is classified as "Branch General," which makes it possible for those who are commissioned at graduation to serve in a branch of the Army related to their interest and educational background.
-The program allows the student to qualify for his or her academic objective while at the same time securing a commission as a reserve officer.
+The program allows the student to qualify for his or her academic objective while at the same time securing a commission as a regular army or reserve officer.

+No major is offered in this field.